Why move to Melbourne from the UK? Here are a few reasons to live in Melbourne and Victoria when you migrate to Australia.

-Melbourne’s baristas and coffee roasters are some of the most skilled, creative and technical in the country.
+Melbourne’s baristas and coffee roasters are some of the country’s most skilled, creative and technical.
 Caffeine appreciation is almost a religion in itself in Melbourne.

 One thing about Melbourne cafes is that there is no typical Melbourne café.
-The best of them are rooted in their communities, taking their character from their design, food and in the locals, who start their mornings here religiously.
+The best of them are rooted in their communities, taking their character from their design, food, and the locals, who start their mornings here religiously.

-The only thing left for you to do is decide whether to order a flat white, a matcha latte, or an extra hot, strong, 3/4 decaf, 1/2 skinny, 1/2 soy ristretto.
+The only thing left is to decide whether to order a flat white, a matcha latte, or an extra hot, intense, 3/4 decaf, 1/2 skinny, 1/2 soy ristretto.

 2) Great Housing

-The houses in Melbourne will be a big attraction for anyone moving from the UK.
-Rather than rows of similar looking semi-detached and terraced houses you’ll find Melbourne’s charming suburbs filled with unique and spacious detached houses.
+The houses in Melbourne and Victoria will be a big attraction for anyone moving from the UK.
+Rather than rows of similar-looking semi-detached and terraced houses, you’ll find Melbourne’s charming suburbs filled with unique and spacious detached houses.

-Compact and creative, Melbourne’s city centre is a stylish mix of brand new apartment complexes and striking, older buildings hiding smart residences within.
-Apartment living is second to none in Melbourne’s CBD (Central Business District), it’s just a matter of choosing your style.
+Compact and creative, Melbourne’s city centre is a stylish mix of brand-new apartment complexes and striking, older buildings hiding innovative residences within.
+Apartment living is second to none in Melbourne’s CBD (Central Business District); it’s just a matter of choosing your style.

-One thing for sure – wherever you choose to live, you’re sure to find good neighbours!
+One thing is for sure – wherever you choose to live in Victoria, you’re sure to find good neighbours!

 3) The Perfect Weather

-However, although there are some very hot days, the average highest temperature in the summer is a comfortable 26c and generally drops to a mild 14c in the winter.
-On average, Melbourne has 2200 hours of sunshine per year, compared to just 1480 hours in London.
+Although there are some very hot days, the average highest temperature in the summer is a comfortable 26c and generally drops to a mild 14c in the winter.
+On average, Melbourne and Victoria have 2200 hours of sunshine per year, compared to just 1480 hours in London.

-It goes without saying that Australia is home to some of the world’s best beaches.
-Make the most out of the long, lazy days of summer and take advantage of some of Melbourne’s best coastal destinations.
+One of the major benefits of Australia is that is home to some of the world’s best beaches.
+Make the most out of the long, lazy days of summer and take advantage of some of Victoria and Melbourne’s best coastal destinations.

-A popular pit-stop along the Great Ocean Road, the small surf town of Anglesea Beach feels far removed from the city hustle and bustle.
+A popular pit stop along Victoria’s famous Great Ocean Road, the small surf town of Anglesea Beach feels far removed from the city hustle and bustle.

 5) Jobs Aplenty

 As well as being one of the first countries to implement the 40-hour work week, Australia also pays the highest minimum wage in the world.
-Melbourne has a very strong economy and rivals Sydney for the title of Australia’s business centre.
+Melbourne has a robust economy and rivals Sydney for Australia’s business centre title.

-So whatever your skill – from construction to engineering, education to healthcare – you are sure to be in demand.
-In fact, there are many recruiters keen to talk to you before you even leave the UK.
+So whatever your skill – from construction to engineering, or healthcare education – you will surely be in demand.
+In fact, many recruiters are keen to talk to you before you even leave the UK.

 6) Unbeatable Brunches

-Avocado’s with pretty much everything is the staple choice.
-Brunch in Melbourne is second to none: depending on how you feel you can choose anything from basic scrambled eggs on toast to the most outrageous vanilla and white chocolate waffle stack with salted caramel popcorn defying gravity on top of the dish.
+Avocados with pretty much everything the staple choice.
+Brunch in Melbourne is second to none: depending on how you feel, you can choose anything from basic scrambled eggs on toast to the most outrageous vanilla and white chocolate waffle stack with salted caramel popcorn defying gravity on top of the dish.

 7) The Friendliest People